 When you are faced with someone who is promising a “secret,” how should you respond?

 - Research it.
 Is it truly a secret, or is it something that you can find out for yourself?
-Why pay for information which you can find for free?
+Why pay for information that you can find for free?
 Ask how that secret specifically applies to your situation.

 - Think of the “secret teller” as a stranger.
 Because the perception of a secret creates the impression of closeness and camaraderie with Monkey Brain, the way to counter this is to think of that person as a stranger.
 That will help you to be more reasoned in your thinking rather than giving in to Monkey Brain’s emotional thinking.

 I’m as much of a sucker for the purveyors of secrets as anyone.
 I’m always looking for an “in” that nobody else knows about.
-Just remember that if there was truly a secret to making more money, the secret-teller wouldn’t be sharing it; he’d be making money with that secret instead.
+Just remember that if there was truly a secret to making more money, the secret teller wouldn’t be sharing it; he’d be making money with that secret instead.